 Child sexual abuse involves an adult engaging in any type of sexual activity with a child or adolescent.
 It may also involve an adolescent engaging in sexual activity with a younger child.

 There are different forms of sexual abuse.
 Like other forms of abuse, it can be physical, verbal, or emotional.
 It may be subtle enough that a child does not know what’s happening, but only feels uncomfortable.
-According to the organization Stop It Now, child sexual abuse includes:
+Child sexual abuse may include:

 Children often don’t tell others about sexual abuse because they feel frightened, ashamed, and confused.
 Their abusers often convince them that it must be kept a secret.
 Be alert for the following potential warning signs: